jeap-admin-ch/jeap-oauth-mock-server/README.md

 You may also provide a custom token customizer simply by providing a bean which implements `OAuth2TokenCustomizer<JwtEncodingContext>`.
-This is best done by extending from `AbstractJwtTokenCustomizer`, see `PamsJwtAccessTokenCustomizer` for an example.
+This is best done by extending from `AbstractJwtTokenCustomizer`, see `PamsJwtTokenCustomizer` for an example.

 ```
 @Component